jamesrr39/yarn-contained/README.md

 ## Limitations

 - As environment variables, e.g. `NPM_TOKEN` are not carried into the container, dependencies from private NPM repositories cannot be fetched.
 This also applies to other private repositories or git remotes requiring authorization.
+- Currently `yarn init` is not interactive, so to set properties such as name, version, main and license, you must run `yarn init`, and then edit the `package.json` file by hand.

 ## Contributions